 I would describe certain aspects in order to develop your topic further.

 In Watchmen there was a lot of distinction made between the costumed heroes/vigilantes' and the one 'superhero,' Dr. Manhattan.
 This prompt is mainly definition-based, so I might go into the word's etymology?
-'Super' typically means above, literally or figuratively, so you could discuss the grounds for superiority? – m-cubed1 year ago
+'Super' typically means above, literally or figuratively, so you could discuss the grounds for superiority? – m-cubed3 years ago

 An extremely popular and successful franchise, the Batman Arkham series is yet another universe added to the Batman canon.
 However, the latest addition to the series brought in the controversial role of Jason Todd — the former "second" Robin who had been murdered by the Joker — as the "Arkham Knight" and main antagonist of the game.
 Most fans expressed their outrage for the use of Todd’s character and the way it was conveyed within the Arkham Verse, along with (yet again) using the over saturated Joker trope, and Batman’s decision with the "Knightfall Protocol".
 Was this addition to the gaming series poorly plotted out?
 And most importantly: was the characterization of these iconic characters destroyed by the Arkham verse canon?